conjuur/ImageVoodoo/README.md

 Blender is required to run this software.
 The link below will take you to the organization's home page.
 * [Blender](https://www.blender.org/)
+* Dependent libraries as designated in the requirements.txt file.

 ### Installation